devkabir/wordpress-plugin/readme.md

 - By using a bash script, you can create a WordPress.org build package.
 As a result, your source code and production code will be distinct.
 - Jquery is supported by frontend scripts.
 If your developer is unfamiliar with vue.js, he can generate admin and website assets with jquery.
 - Shortcode generator can collect assets dynamically.
 All you have to do is pass shortcode tag in Shortcode Class.
-- It will load classes based on current screen of WordPress
+- It will load classes based on the current screen of WordPress

 #### 25/02/2023 ####
 - Admin Dashboard